altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 A fact leads to a counter-fact, leads to a counter fact.
 An infinite fractal, that burns into your identity.
 It grows sharper the more you think about it, and it cuts deep between things."
-"W::Does he have a date on that desk"
+"W::Does he have a date on that desk?"
-"A::February 18"
+"A::February 18."
 *Wilbert snapped his fingers*
 ~It sounded wet~
 ~He had stuffed his hands into his pockets before Martha had a chance to see~